Maccabee/maccabee.github.io/README.md

 - **Customer Authentication Portal** (current)
     - **Title:** Software Engineer
     - **Description:**  NASB wants a portal to act as Single Sign On for multiple 3<sup>rd</sup> party systems.
 Implemented as a Cloud-First pilot project moving to AWS.
+I was instrumental in building the CI/CD Pipeline, Customer Portal and AWS Infrastructure.
     - **Tech:** AWS, JavaScript, TypeScript, Angular, Gradle, Serverless

 DataArt: